Choosing the Best Flooring for Your Bathroom: 5 Options to Consider

 Engineered hardwoods give that same authentic look with a top layer of real hardwood, while still offering a more durable, cross-layer construction.
 There are several differences between engineered and solid hardwood flooring, but engineered floors can reduce expansion should moisture penetrate.
 With engineered hardwoods, however, the core construction is also made of wood components and will not withstand moisture, which is why we recommend waterproof hardwoods instead.

 The term waterproof hardwood seems like an oxymoron, but not any longer!
-With several modern advances, these waterproof floors offer the beauty of 100% authentic wood with the durability and performance of vinyl.
+With several modern advances, these floors offer the beauty of 100% authentic wood with the durability and performance of vinyl.

 Laminate flooring is an excellent flooring for your bathroom.
 However, it is only considered water-resistant, not waterproof.
-So, should you wish to install laminate flooring in a bathroom, there are some considerations and precautions to keep in mind.
+So, should you wish to install laminate in a bathroom, there are some considerations and precautions to keep in mind.

 For instance, laminate flooring works better in smaller bathrooms and requires a waterproof silicone caulk.
 You may also want to cover edges and seams with a tile border or moisture could make its way beneath and harm wood subfloors.
 Check out Beauflor’s Hydrana collection as a prime option for laminate flooring.